5 most popular password cracking tools cyber criminals use to crack your enterprise passwords

 Ordinarily, a password is a set of character combinations such as letters, numbers, and symbols used to authenticate an identity or to verify authorization to access a system or application.
 But not all login systems enforce the same security best practices.
 Different authentication systems require different lengths and complexities of password strings, and this presents a challenge.
 Some systems have set limits on password length, some have set limits on complexity, and some systems even require all lowercase characters.

 Another popular login method is the PIN.
-This typically refers to a number-only password, usually 4 – 6 numbers, and is commonly used on mobile devices.
+This typically refers to a number-only password, usually 4 to 6 numbers, and is commonly used on mobile devices.
 As a best practice, you should know the limitations on login systems so you can ensure the highest possible security is configured and used.
 And make sure your security solution is usable and not too complex or users will revert to poor password hygiene habits, like reusing passwords across multiple systems and credentials.

 Most login systems use a cryptographic technique known as a hash to store the password in a database, and that hash should be a one-directional only algorithm.
 No one other than the user or system should ever know the clear text password.